imarc/handbook/frontend.md

 ### Code linting

 Code linting is automatic code-checking that reveals errors and/or stylistic issues.
 It helps maintain uniform code standards.
 Two popular linting tools we leverage are [ESLint](https://eslint.org/) for JavaScript and [Stylelint](https://stylelint.io/) for CSS.
-These are often integrated via node packages, allowing an engineer lint code via an npm script.
-However, dedicated code editor extensions/plugins can enhance linting even further.
+These are often integrated via node packages, allowing an engineer to lint code via an npm script.
+However, dedicated code editor extensions/plugins can enhance linting even further with features such as real-time feedback.

 #### ESLint